cassiomolin/http-patch-spring/README.md

 }
 ```

-And here's what the method to apply a JSON Merge Patch could be like:
+And here's what the method to apply a JSON Merge Patch:

 ```java
 public <T> T mergePatch(JsonMergePatch mergePatch, T targetBean, Class<T> beanClass) {